Updated on: Aug 25th, 2023

-The Income Tax Department provides the facility for electronic filing (e-filing) of an income tax return.
-Before discussing the steps involved in the e filing of income tax return, it is essential for a taxpayer to keep the documents for calculation and reporting data in ITR.
+The Income Tax Department provides the facility for e-filing of an income tax return.
+Before discussing the steps involved in the e-filing of ITR, it is essential for a taxpayer to keep the following documents for e-filing their ITR.

 Income tax department has mandated to file the return to individuals only if their income is above basic exemption limit or if they meet certain criteria like expenditure on foreign travel being more than Rs.2 lakh, electricity consumption of Rs.1 lakh or more, deposited an amount/aggregate of an amount above Rs.1 crore in one or more current accounts in FY 2019-20 or onwards.